Free self-hosted Pokémon TCG collection manager

 Collection tracking

-Add cards with quantity, condition, language, variant, and purchase price.
+Add cards manually or by CSV import, then track quantity, condition, language, variant, and purchase price.

 📈